JS-GitRepo/MediaMatchup_FE/README.md

 # Media Matchup
 A fun and odd  comparison app where various forms of media battle for your vote.
-Comparisons are quite "apples to oranges," pitting different categories of media against one another such as film, musical albums, video games, artwork, and television.
+Comparisons are "apples to oranges," pitting different categories of media against one another such as film, musical albums, video games, artwork, and television.

 ## The Game
 Two forms of media are generated after being filtered by general popularity and current pop-culture relevance.
 These are compared side by side, allowing the user to decide which they think is better.
 This decision is then logged to their profile, where friends can view ( and in the future interact ) with these choices.